reactiveui/website/input/docs/handbook/data-binding/index.md

 While both are similar, `BindTo` does offer a number of benefits:

 * Can handle globally registered converters
-* Can handle special schemantics within the RxUI binding engine - e.g. on WinForms there are a number of properties where the set methods are automatically called
+* Can handle special semantics within the ReactiveUI binding engine - e.g. on WinForms there are a number of properties where the set methods are automatically called
 * Provides a consistent style across multiple projects (iOS/Android...)

 In general `BindTo` is the recommended approach to binding.
 However as with a lot of ReactiveUI, you are free to choose the style which suits you best.